Logo Voyage

 Regional differences

 The official pronunciation of words differs somewhat between North Korea and South Korea.
-One noticeable difference is that in initial "r" in North Korea typically gets dropped in South Korea when before an "i" or "y", and becomes an initial "n" otherwise, so Korean cold noodles is known as 랭면 raengmyeon in North Korea, but 냉면 naengmyeon in South Korea, while the common Korean surname typically transliterated as "Lee" in English is 리 Ri in North Korea, but 이 Yi in South Korea.
+One noticeable difference is that for Sino-Korean words, the initial "r" in North Korea typically gets dropped in South Korea when before an "i" or "y", and becomes an initial "n" otherwise, so Korean cold noodles is known as 랭면 raengmyeon in North Korea, but 냉면 naengmyeon in South Korea, while the common Korean surname typically transliterated as "Lee" in English is 리 Ri in North Korea, but 이 Yi in South Korea.
 The initial "n" in North Korea gets dropped when before and "i" or "y" in South Korea, so the word for "woman" is 녀자 nyeoja in North Korea, but 여자 yeoja in South Korea.

 In addition to differences in accent, there are some vocabulary differences in the standard form of Korean language between South Korea and North Korea.
 One of the most noticeable differences is that South Koreans use many loan words from American English due to heavy American influences, while North Koreans will usually coin their own terms, or use loan words from other languages (especially Russian) instead.
 Some loanwords from a common origin are transliterated differently in the two standard forms.
 For example "computer" is "컴퓨터" (keompyuteo) in South Korea and "콤퓨터" (kompyuteo) in North Korea.